JanssenProject/home/development.md

     -   replace string `testmysql.dd.jans.io` with `test.local.jans.io`

-- Import data load script into your local MySQL
-`mysql -u root -p jansdb < jansdb_dump.sql`

-Now log into MySQL using `root` user (or any other user with sufficient privileges)
+- Now log into MySQL using `root` user (or any other user with sufficient privileges) `sudo mysql root`
+- Create new database(schema) for Janssen
+  `mysql> CREATE DATABASE jansdb;`
 - Create new db user `CREATE USER 'jans'@'localhost' IDENTIFIED BY 'PassOfYourChoice';`
 - Grant privileges to new user on `jans` schema `GRANT ALL PRIVILEGES ON jansdb.* TO 'jans'@'localhost';`
+- Exit MySQL login
+ - Import data load script into your local MySQL
+`sudo mysql -u root -p jansdb < jansdb_dump.sql`

 ## Setup Configuration Files